azavea/nyc-trees/README.md

 First, update the following parameters for the CloudFormation data store stack in `deployment/troposphere/parameters/staging_data_store.json`:

-- `GlobalNotificationsARN`: Created by the VPC stack
+- `GlobalNotificationsARN`: One of the prerequisites listed above
 - `sgDatabaseServer`: Created by the VPC stack
 - `sgCacheCluster`: Created by the VPC stack
 - `DataStoreServerSubnets`: Created by the VPC stack (private subnets)